 What to expect at your first appointment.

-An initial consult will take about and hour and a quarter, while follow-ups are typically 60 minutes.
+An initial consult can take slightly more than an hour, while follow-ups are typically 60 minutes.
 Jen will ask questions about any major health concerns as well as your overall health.
 Feeling the pulse, examining the tongue, and abdominal palpation are all diagnostic tools.
-After the needles are inserted, you get to relax for about 45 minutes, while hands-on energy- work (Reiki, Medical Qi Gong) are incorporated.
-This reinforces the beneficial effects of acupuncture, and allows us to customize the treatment.
-For those who are needle-sensitive or needle phobic, Reiki is also available as a standalone treatment.
-The session is typically closed out with a few minutes of Tuina (Chinese Medical Massage), to anchor the session and relax areas of tension.
+After the needles are inserted, you get to relax for 45-60 minutes.
+With private sessions, hands-on energy-work (Reiki, Medical Qi Gong) is incorporated to reinforce the beneficial effects of acupuncture, and the session is closed with a few minutes of Tuina (Chinese Medical Massage).
+This helps anchor the session and relax areas of tension.
+For those who are needle-sensitive or needle phobic, magnets can be used in place of needles, and Reiki is available as a standalone modality.

 Please prepare for your appointment by wearing loose-fitting, comfortable clothing.
 Be sure to eat and drink plenty of water prior to your appointment.

-Stream-line your first appointment by completing the following intake paperwork in advance, and bringing it to the initial consult.
+Stream-line your first appointment by completing the intake paperwork online once you schedule your appointment.

 A little history.